Classical harmonic analysis viewed through the prism of noncommutative geometry: Preliminaries

-\begin{example} \normalfont If the operator $\i D$ generates a strongly continuous group of operators on a Banach space $X$ then \cite[Example 10.6.3 p.~448]{HvNVW18} the operator $D$ is bisectorial of angle 0.
-Combined with Stone's theorem \cite[Theorem G.6.2 p.~544]{HvNVW18}, we see in particular that unbounded selfadjoint operators on Hilbert spaces are bisectorial of angle 0. \end{example}
+\begin{example} \normalfont Let $D$ be a linear operator $D$ on a Banach space $X$.
+If the operator $\i D$ generates a strongly continuous group of operators on $X$ then by \cite[Example 10.6.3 p.~448]{HvNVW18} the operator $D$ is bisectorial of angle 0, i.e.~$\omega_{\bi}(D)=0$.
+Combined with Stone's theorem on one-parameter unitary groups \cite[Theorem G.6.2 p.~544]{HvNVW18}, we see in particular that a unbounded selfadjoint operator with dense domain on a Hilbert space is bisectorial of angle 0. \end{example}